 Conservative- Treatment of this type of sprain is along the same lines as treatment for a simple ankle sprain, however, it is not uncommon for this type of sprain to take much longer to heal.
 The standard treatment of R.I.C.E. (rest, ice, compression and elevation) is in order, but the compression component usually requires a walking boot or cast to better stabilize the tibia and fibula bones.

 In more severe cases the patient may have to be non-weightbearing on the affected foot.
 One of the reasons healing may take longer is due to the chance of misdiagnosis where the diagnosis of lateral or medial ankle sprain is made while in actuality it is a high ankle sprain.

 In severe injuries it may take upwards to 8-12 weeks for complete healing and a return to sports.
 Less time will be required to just return to normal walking activities.

-Physical therapy is also very useful for two reasons:1. to facilitate healing and 2. to prevent muscle atrophy.
+Physical therapy for high ankle sprain is also very useful for two reasons:1. to facilitate healing and 2. to prevent muscle atrophy.

 Surgery- In those cases where pain remains unresolved after a legitimate period of time, surgical intervention is considered where in some cases the ligament is surgically repaired and in other cases a screw may be placed between the tibia and fibula bone to stabilize the stress that it being created during gait.